 In this last instalment, I explore the final words uttered before “I do” – “Till death do us part”.

 When we make a promise we’re usually pretty sure we mean them when we say them and will do anything to keep those promises.
 A vow is like an unbreakable promise.
 A promise on steroids.

 Yet, before we get legally married – the vows that promise us ‘forever’, one of the items on our to-do lists is PRENUP.
 The words “Community of property” are used in the context of explaining that is absolutely not what we want!
 Out of community, that’s the way.
-The other option is too risky…, protect assets…, protect each other from debt… There are many different reasons for this decision to be made.
-But the reality is that a prenup is a preparation for divorce, for in case things go wrong.
+The other option is too risky… protect assets… and protect each other from debt… There are many different reasons for this decision to be made.
+But the reality is that a prenup is a preparation for divorce, in case things go wrong.

 This post is not a commentary on prenups, though, so let me get to the heart of the matter.
 Divorce is common.
-There are plenty of people who will say if the marriage is tough, if you don’t have feelings for that person anymore, if either of you have changed too much, or even if you’ve met someone else, just get divorced.
+There are plenty of people who will say if the marriage is tough if you don’t have feelings for that person anymore if either of you has changed too much, or even if you’ve met someone else, just get divorced.
 Life’s too short to be unhappy.
 You absolutely should be happy: But your happiness isn’t all that matters in the world, and the day you promise to love someone else forever, you acknowledge that fact.

 Don’t give up until you have tried absolutely everything.
 Stop asking why your partner is no longer making you happy, and ask when the last time was that you made your partner feel loved.
 Don’t look for the easy way out.
 Be careful not to fall into temptation because someone else seems to offer what you think you need.
 Fight for your relationship.
 When you say ’til death do us part’, don’t let it simply be words you repeat.
 If it was worth loving once, it’s worth fighting for, forever.

 If you feel that you need to work through personal issues affecting your relationship or need couples therapy – please book an appointment today.